0xkrt26/skills-github-pages/_posts/2026-05-08-birthday-problem.md

 <br>
 Let's take a look at his calculations.
 For this example we'll have n days and k people in the room.

-The probability for each n to be occupied is 1/n, so for all k people the probability is:
+The probability for each n to be occupied is 1/n, so for all k people it turns into:

 $$\underbrace{\frac{1}{n} \times \frac{1}{n} \times \dots \times \frac{1}{n}}_{k \text{ times}} = \frac{1}{n^k} = n^{-k}$$

-and it stays the same for each distribution.
+which is how we calculate the chance of one exact sequence happening.

 Then we'll build the probability p1 for all the birthday distributions that have s people on the first calendar day.
-There are 'C(k s)' ways to choose s out of k people, and for the remaining n-1 days we have (k-s) remaining employees that can be distributed like this:
+There are $$\binom{k}{s}$$ ways to choose s out of k people, and for the remaining n-1 days we have (k-s) remaining employees that can be distributed like this:

 $$(n-1)^{k-s}$$

-The complete formula for 'p1' is:
+The complete formula for p1 is:

 $$p_1 = \binom{k}{s} \cdot n^{-k} \cdot (n-1)^{k-s}$$